Set 11 | 501 - 550

 (V.) (उपहास करना)

-Example: It is wrong to deride others for their mistakes.
+Sentence: It is wrong to deride others for their mistakes.

 A doctor who studies and treats skin diseases (3)